deed1996/Manage/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS custom properties and CSS Grid
-- Flexbox
 - Mobile-first workflow
 - SCSS
+- Vanilla JavaScript

 ### Useful resources

-- [How to Make a Landing Page using HTML, SCSS, and JavaScript - Full Course](https://youtu.be/aoQ6S1a32j8) - This is an amazing tutorial which helped me understand how to build a landing page from scratch using SCSS.
+- [How to Make a Landing Page using HTML, SCSS, and JavaScript - Full Course](https://youtu.be/aoQ6S1a32j8) - This is an amazing tutorial which helped me understand how to build a landing page from scratch with SCSS.
 I'd recommend it to anyone still learning this concept!

 ## Author